library(diseasy)

 Each of these season models have similar functional signatures (i.e. the function calls to the models are similar).
 This way, when we create a disease model, we can use the module to implement different models for season dependency in the disease models easily.

-As stated above, the functional modules provide functionality for the disease models.
+As stated above, the functional modules provide functionality for the disease models via the use of model templates.

 Configuring